biorack/BASTet/doc/custom_analysis.rst

 Custom data save
 ^^^^^^^^^^^^^^^^

 In most cases the default data save and restore functions should be sufficient.
-However, the ``omsi_analysis_base`` API also supports implementation of custom HDF5 write.
-To extend the existing data write code, simple implement the following function provided by ``omsi_analysis_base`` .
+However, the ``analysis_base`` API also supports implementation of custom HDF5 write.
+To extend the existing data write code, simple implement the following function provided by ``analysis_base`` .

 .. code-block:: python
     :linenos: